camtonguyen/dummy-document/docs/README.md

 ## Getting Started

-Start adding your own documents to the `docs/` folder and they'll automatically appear in the document list.
+Start adding documents to the `docs/` folder and they'll automatically appear in the document list.
 Happy writing! ✍️